 Slices is the company that provides the food service program at DAA.
-Grade 7 & 8 Students are permitted to go to the cafeteria during lunch time to purchase meals or bring a packed lunch from home.
+All Middle School students are permitted to go to the cafeteria during lunchtime to purchase meals or bring a packed lunch from home.
 The cafeteria is closed to students at all other times.
-Grade 6 students may either purchase their lunch from the Slices canteen located in Commons 4 or bring a packed lunch from home.
+Students may also purchase their lunch from the Slices canteen located in Commons 4 or bring a packed lunch from home.

-Out of respect for the religious and cultural values of our host nation, and in compliance with the UAE law, pork products are not allowed at any in-class, or school-wide activities.
+Out of respect for the religious and cultural values of our host nation and in compliance with the UAE law, pork products are not allowed at any in-class or school-wide activities.